Here's what experts say Biden gets right in his new mental health plan

 In his State of the Union address, President Biden announced an ambitious plan to address the country's mental health needs, presenting it as an issue with bipartisan support.

 On Tuesday, the White House also released a fact sheet that lays out details of the administration's strategy.
-It seeks to address a mental health crisis which has been years in the making, but was only worsened by the pandemic.
+It seeks to address a mental health crisis that has been years in the making but was only worsened by the COVID-19 pandemic.

 The plan focuses on ways to strengthen system capacity and connect people who need help to a continuum of care.
-It includes measures to expand the mental health care workforce, efforts to establish a crisis care response system to support the launch of the 988 crisis line in July, a focus on children's mental health and proposals to push insurance companies to improve their coverage of behavioral health.
+It includes measures to expand the mental health care workforce, efforts to establish a crisis-care response system to support the launch of the 988 crisis line in July, a focus on children's mental health and proposals to push insurance companies to improve their coverage of behavioral health care.

 "We're really thrilled about this focus," Schroeder Stribling, president and CEO of the advocacy group Mental Health America.
 "We have needed a bold national strategy for a long time, and we're just pleased to see that the administration is taking this opportunity.
 This has been long in coming."

-This is the first time since the Carter administration that the federal government has taken such significant leadership in addressing mental health, says psychiatrist and former director of the National Institute of Mental Health, Dr. Thomas Insel.
+This is the first time since the Carter administration that the federal government has taken such significant leadership in addressing mental health, says Dr. Thomas Insel, a psychiatrist and the former director of the National Institute of Mental Health.

 1. Focus on children's mental health